Northern Ribbon Snake

 Habitat:

-Found along edges of lakes, ponds, bogs, streams, and marshes, especially where low vegetation occurs.
-Prefer sunny sites.
-Sometimes found in open swamps or near woodland ponds.
+Inhabit the edges of lakes, ponds, bogs, streams, and marshes especially where there is low vegetation.
+Prefers sunny sites.
+Will occasionally be found in open swamps or near wetland ponds.

 Adult Coloration:

-Three yellow, greenish yellow, or white stripes on a dark brown or black background.
-Central stripe sometimes brown or tan.
-Light side stripes on scale rows 3 and 4 and brown stripe below on scale rows 1 and 2.
-Light bar in front of eye and upper labial scales (along mouth) bright white or pale yellow.
-Occasionally two light spots on large scales at the back of the head.
-Belly solid pale green, yellow, or white.
+A dark brown or black body with three yellow, greenish-yellow, or white stripes.
+The stripe down its back may be brown or tan.
+The stripes down the sides are on scale rows 3 and 4 and a brown stripe below this on scale rows 1 and 2.
+A light bar is in front of the eye and the labial scales (along the mouth) are bright white or pale yellow.
+There may be two light spots on the large scales at the back of the head.
+The belly is a solid pale green, yellow, or white.

 Adult Characteristics: